 Happy birthday, Wonderopolis!
-There’s one brightly lit candle on our cake, and we can’t wait to blow it out.
+There are FOUR brightly lit candles on our cake this year, and we can't wait to blow them out.
 But before we do that, we were wondering… WHY do we do that?

 As it turns out, putting candles on birthday cakes is a tradition that has been around for a long, long time.
 It can be traced back to the Ancient Greeks, who often burned candles as offerings to their many gods and goddesses.

 For the Ancient Greeks, putting candles on a cake was a special way to pay tribute to the Greek moon goddess, Artemis.
 They baked round cakes to symbolize the moon.
 Candles were added to represent the reflected moonlight.